vaibhavthapliyalx/inventory_xpert/README.md

 ## Overview

-Inventory Xpert is a web application developed for the Non-Relational Database Development coursework (COM517) at Ulster University (2023/24).
-The application combines a Next.js frontend, Flask backend, and MongoDB database, offering a seamless inventory management system.
+Welcome to Inventory Xpert, a cutting-edge web application developed for the Non-Relational Database Development coursework (COM517) at Ulster University (2023/24).
+This powerful application seamlessly integrates a Next.js frontend, Flask backend, and MongoDB database, offering an unparalleled inventory management system.

 ## Description

-Inventory Xpert is based on an IKEA dataset, providing a comprehensive inventory of products, customer information, and order details.
-It facilitates efficient tracking, management, and analysis of stock and customer interactions.
+Inventory Xpert is built upon an IKEA dataset, providing a comprehensive inventory of products, customer information, and order details.
+It empowers you to efficiently track, manage, and analyze stock and customer interactions with ease.

 ## Tech Stack

 ### Frontend

-- **Next.js:** Frontend framework for building React applications.
+- **Next.js:** A versatile framework for building React applications.
-- **React:** JavaScript library for building user interfaces.
+- **React:** A powerful JavaScript library for constructing user interfaces.
-- **Tailwind CSS:** Utility-first CSS framework for styling.
+- **Tailwind CSS:** A utility-first CSS framework for flexible and rapid styling.

 ### Backend

-- **Flask:** Python web framework for building APIs.
+- **Flask:** A Python web framework for building APIs.
-- **MongoDB:** NoSQL database for storing data.
+- **MongoDB:** A NoSQL database for storing data.
 - **PyMongo:** MongoDB driver for Python.

 ### Development Tools